Q: What is Amazon Redshift?

 Q: When would I use Amazon Redshift vs. Amazon RDS?

 Both Amazon Redshift and Amazon RDS enable you to run traditional relational databases such as MySQL, Oracle and SQL Server in the cloud while offloading database administration.
 Customers use Amazon RDS databases both for online-transaction processing (OLTP) and for reporting and analysis.
 Amazon Redshift harnesses the scale and resources of multiple nodes and uses a variety of optimizations to provide order of magnitude improvements over traditional databases for analytic and reporting workloads against very large data sets.
 Amazon Redshift provides an excellent scale-out option as your data and query complexity grows or if you want to prevent your reporting and analytic processing from interfering with the performance of your OLTP workload.

 Amazon Redshift is ideal for large volumes of structured data that you want to persist and query using standard SQL and your existing BI tools.
-Amazon EMR is ideal for processing and transforming data to bring in to Amazon Redshift and is also a much better option for data sets that are relatively transitory, not stored for long-term use.
+Amazon EMR is ideal for processing and transforming unstructured or semi-structured data to bring in to Amazon Redshift and is also a much better option for data sets that are relatively transitory, not stored for long-term use.

 Amazon Redshift automatically handles many of the time-consuming tasks associated with managing your own data warehouse including:

 - Setup: With Amazon Redshift, you simply create a data warehouse cluster, define your schema, and begin loading and querying your data.
 Provisioning, configuration and patching are all managed for you.